-April 4, 2019 / By Laura Pattara
+August 1, 2020 / By Laura Pattara

 Visitors to Palm Beach can easily be forgiven for wanting to spend their entire stay on the glorious beaches.
 But this area has so much more to offer, including on foot.
 There are great walks around Palm Beach that provide breathtaking views - whether you like an easy stroll or a walk that leaves you feeling invigorated.

 Palm Beach to Barrenjoey Lighthouse – 2.2km – 1.5hr

 Stunning ocean views are your constant companion on the walk along Barrenjoey Headland to the iconic Lighthouse.
 This relatively easy walk starts at the Governor Phillip car park, takes a minimum of 1.5 leisurely hours and includes lots of scenic spots to stop along the way.
 Do this walk on a Sunday and you’ll also get public access to the Lighthouse.

 Great Mackerel Beach Loop to West Head Lookout – 6km – 3hrs

 Start from the parking lot of Great Mackerel Beach or take the ferry directly from Palm Beach to Mackerel) and, if you manage not to throw in the towel and spend the whole day there, head north along the West Head Trail around and up to the West Head Lookout (D.I.V.I.N.E.) before following the coastal track back down to the beach.
 A bit of elevation, a lot of nature and oodles of striking scenery.

-3. RSL to Ocean Pool – 4.8km – 2hrs
+RSL to Ocean Pool – 4.8km – 2hrs

 This easy loop walk starts at the Palm Beach RSL on the western side of the peninsula and takes you to the wonderful 50m ocean pool on the southern tip of the eastern beach.
 Start with a late brunch at the RSL (they open at 10am), take a leisurely meander through the Mackay Reserve (take the staircase at the entrance), turn right when you reach Pacific Drive and a left at the junction with Ebor Road.

 Narrabeen Lagoon Trail – 8.4km – 2.5hrs

 Have a rental car, bicycles, a furry companion or kids in tow?
 Then this walk’s for you!
 Just a short drive (30 min) south of Palm Beach, this simply stunning trail is easy enough for the whole family and loved by local joggers, dog-owners, cyclists and walkers.
 It guides you around the Narrabeen Lakes and offers plenty of rest stops along the way.

 If you want an easy family + dog walk near Palm Beach but wish to keep it shorter, then drive a little further south to North Curl Curl.
 A perfect boardwalk allows you to mash this one out in under an hour, all the while hugging the shoreline.
 Hop down and play in the sand or stay on the boardwalk and soak up the delights of this local hidden treasure.

 We think you should know: The Weekender's travel guides are independently written by real travellers.
 We do not receive any money from, or have a sponsorship arrangement with, any of the entities listed in, or referred to in this article.